cyruswere/Qoutes/README.md

 # Author
 Cyrus Were

+## Description
+- An application that enables users to add quotes,delete quotes.You can also be able to see already existing and there author and can like and unlike quotes.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.